noahlschneider/spotify_recently_added/README.md

     - Trusted entity type: AWS Service.
     - Use case: `Lambda`.
-    - Permissions:  `AWSLambdaBasicExecutionRole` and `AmazonSSMReadOnlyAccess` (if using option A: SSM Parameter Store, default) or SecretsManagerReadWrite` (if using option B: Secret Manager).
+    - Permissions:  `AWSLambdaBasicExecutionRole` and `AmazonSSMFullAccess` (if using option A: Parameter Store, default) or SecretsManagerReadWrite` (if using option B: Secret Manager).

 2. Note the role ARN — you’ll need it when creating the Lambda function.